$SU(2)_L$ deconstruction and flavour (non)-universality: A protection for

 \section{A protection for $B_s\to \ell^+ \ell^-$}

 Let us assume a generic gauge extension of the SM giving a heavy $Z^{\prime}$ associated to some $U(1)^{\prime}$.
-Working in the broken EW phase, we can write the couplings
+Working in components of the $SU(2)_L$ doublets, we can write the couplings

-where $H_d$ is the down component of the Higgs getting the VEV, $H=(H_u,H_d)^T$ and the couplings $g$ are proportional to the $U(1)^{\prime}$-charge of each field.
+where $H_d$ is the down component of the Higgs getting the VEV, $H=(H_u,H_d)^T$, and the couplings $g$ are proportional to the $U(1)^{\prime}$-charge of each field.
 Note that the Higgs coupling will generate a $Z-Z^{\prime}$ mixing when the Higgs gets a VEV $H_d = v/\sqrt{2}$.
-When the $Z^{\prime}$ is integrated out, these couplings contribute to
+When the $Z^{\prime}$ is integrated out, these couplings contribute to the Wilson coefficients of the $bs\ell \ell$ operators defined in ~\cref{eq:O9,eq:O10},

 like